jameshfisher/jameshfisher.com/_posts/2017-08-30-how-do-i-make-a-full-width-iframe.md

 ---
-title: "How do I make a full-width `iframe` with fixed aspect ratio?"
+title: How do I make a full-width `iframe` with fixed aspect ratio?
+tags: []
 ---

 I wanted to embed a YouTube `<iframe>` in a webpage.